curlsli/webpack-book/docs/en/styling/02_separating_css.md

 Now styling has been pushed to a separate CSS file.
 Thus, the JavaScript bundle has become slightly smaller.
 You also avoid the FOUC problem.
 The browser doesn't have to wait for JavaScript to load to get styling information.
 Instead, it can process the CSS separately, avoiding the flash.

-T> If you are getting `Module build failed: CssSyntaxError:` or `Module build failed: Unknown word` error, make sure your `common` configuration doesn't have a CSS-related section set up.
+> If you are getting `Module build failed: CssSyntaxError:` or `Module build failed: Unknown word` error, make sure your `common` configuration doesn't have a CSS-related section set up.

-{pagebreak}

 ## Managing Styles Outside of JavaScript